ritchieng/dlami/README.md

 --------------------------------------------------------------------------------

-**Latest update: our Amazon credits has expired `¯\_(ツ)_/¯` As such, we are unable to host these AMIs on all regions as they cost some money across regions.
-We thank you for your support for the past months as these AMIs proved to be really useful for many people across the world.
-We are considering to host in one region only for now and we would be providing updates soon.**
+**Latest update: previously our Amazon credits has expired `¯\_(ツ)_/¯` and we were unable to host these AMIs on all regions as they cost a bit.
+However, we have received funding and we are now able to continue this initiative.
+I will be pushing a new update for one region and I will be making a call for anybody to make an image in their respective countries to keep this project alive forever.**

 Are you frustrated that many AMIs are not working to get TensorFlow working?
 Or that you have to waste time setting up your instances?